Crawford Productions: Homicide and Hunter, Division 4 and Matlock Police

-Ryan and The Box
+Ryan and The Box (drama series)

 In 1973, Crawford Productions created the action-adventure series Ryan (1973), starring Rod Mullinar as a private investigator.
 This was an all-film colour production (at a time when Australian TV was still in black and white and transitioning to colour) made to target overseas sales, but it only lasted one series and 39 episodes.
 In 1974, Crawfords moved into the realm of soap opera with its sex-comedy serial The Box, which was set in a TV station, UCV channel 12.
-With the top-rating 0-10 Network serial Number 96 as its lead in The Box was an instant success.
+With the top-rating 0–10 Network serial Number 96 as its lead in The Box was an instant success.

 Homicide, Division 4, and Matlock Police remained highly popular through the early 1970s, and The Box was a big hit in its premiere year, ranking as Australia's second highest-rated program for 1974.
 With a highly popular police drama on each commercial network, the production company was booming.
 However, in 1975 and 1976, Homicide, Division 4, and Matlock Police were all abruptly cancelled.
 It has been suggested that this was because Hector Crawford and several of the actors who featured in his shows figured prominently in the contemporary TV: Make It Australian campaign, agitating for stronger local content regulations to promote and protect local TV production.

 Though the ratings for The Box were significantly lower when compared to the figures from its first year, the show continued until 1976.
 The Box was cancelled in early 1977 and production ended on the series 1 April 1977.
 The company also created situation comedy series The Bluestone Boys (1976) which was set in a prison, and Bobby Dazzler, a vehicle for pop singer John Farnham, in 1977.
 Bluey (1976) saw a return to police drama but with a new spin; however, the series was not a major success.